Dutch National Opera presents

 Dutch National Opera Studio

 Only talented youngsters are taking part this time.
 They are following the young artists programme, the Dutch National Opera Studio, that started in 2018 with the international renowned soprano Rosemary Joshua as artistic leader.
-The production is directed by Monique Wagemakers, a much sought-after opera director.
+The production is like in 2016, directed by Monique Wagemakers, a much sought-after opera director.

 Young Italian designers